Monday, April 29, 2024

 Not Finished is marked by /e/

-The second person singular from each set of auxiliaries can be broken down as follows (this analysis assumes that the PN subject marker — in this case /m/ ‘2sg’ — is the root of the construction):
+The second person singular from each set of auxiliaries can be broken down as follows (this analysis assumes that the PN subject marker — in this case /m/ ‘2sg’ — is the stem of the construction):

 amt /a- Ø- m -t/ ‘2sg.PAST’